roryl/lucee-book/creating_custom_tags.md

 I'd like to let you know that you are invited to our party on 1999!
 ```

-But what if we wanted to make a tag which could process the body content and resolve any variables, without the user having to remember to use `<cfoutput>`.
+But what if we wanted to make a tag which could process the body content and resolve any variables, without the user having to remember to use `<cfoutput>`?
 This can be achieved by manipulating the generatedContent in onEndTag().

 Consider this custom tag: